I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pset-dma-engine-state.md

 <p> </p>

 ## -remarks
 <p>This routine changes the state of one or more DMA engines to the state that the <i>streamState</i> parameter specifies.
 The routine synchronizes the state transitions of all the DMA engines that the handles in the <i>handles</i> array identify.
-For more information, see <a href="NULL">Synchronizing Two or More Streams</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/c25f4ca2-8a9f-43bc-a1bf-b71826b446ff">Synchronizing Two or More Streams</a>.</p>

 <p>Before calling this routine, set up each DMA engine in the <i>handles</i> array:</p>